Menu

 Note: There may be other situations like restorative dental or plastic surgery which may be covered if there is a serious health condition such as cancerous growths as part of the medical condition.
 Certain mental illnesses may also be covered.
 Leave may be taken only for certain substance abuse treatments and not for absences caused by an employee’s use of the substance.

-5Incapacity means the inability to work, attend school or perform other regular daily activities due to the serious health condition, treatment of the serious health condition, or recovery from the serious health condition.
+5Incapacity means the inability to work, attend school or perform other regular daily activities due to the serious health condition.

 Learn More About CT Paid Leave